dragusheen/traductor-library/README.md

 <br>

-3. Link against the library in your project.
+This will create a static library named `libtraductor.a`.

 <br>

+## 🚀 Usage

+Include the Traductor header in your project and link against the `libtraductor.a` library.

-## Example 📝
+### Example

 Here's a simple example demonstrating how to use Traductor: